Raffinert/AlephMapper/README.md

 - Methods must be **static** and be member of a **partial static class**
 - Supported only simple lambda-bodied or return methods
 - Does not have circilar method call detection and protection.
 Be careful.
+- Update methods are WIP and do not support inlining yet

 ## 🔄 Migration from Other Mappers